Cables on Florida bridge were being 'tightened when it collapsed,' Rubio says

 Senator Marco Rubio, who visited the site Thursday, posted on Twitter: "The cables that suspend the #Miami bridge had loosened & the engineering firm ordered that they be tightened.
 They were being tightened when it collapsed today."
 Rubio has been a visiting professor at the university for the past 10 years.

-The bridge's span had just been installed Saturday near the university in Miami.
+The bridge's main span, which weighs 950 ton, had just been installed Saturday over eight lanes, near the university in Miami.

 Latest developments